teampheenix/StarCraft-Casting-Tool/README.md

 ## Installation

 [Download](https://github.com/teampheenix/AlphaSC2Tool/archive/master.zip) and exctract StarCraft Casting Tool, download the latest version of Python 3.6 at https://www.python.org/downloads.
-This tool requires the additional Python Packages *PyQt5*, *requests*, *configparser*, and on Windows additonally *pypiwin32*.
+This tool requires the additional Python Packages *PyQt5*, *requests*, *configparser*, *flask* and on Windows additonally *pypiwin32*.
 To install these packages execute the script `installPackages.py` once or do it manually.
 Execute `StarCraftCastingTool.pyw` to start the SCC-Tool.

 ## Instructions for Use